moheebprojects/Employee-Attrition-Analysis-Power-BI-Report/README.md

 # Conclusion
-This dashboard provides the HR department with a powerful tool for visualizing and analyzing employee data.
+This dashboard and report provides the HR department with a powerful tool for visualizing and analyzing employee data.
 With these insights, HR can take targeted actions to improve employee retention, enhance job satisfaction, and foster a safer and more productive work environment.
-By addressing key drivers of attrition, Salifort Motors can reduce turnover and build a more engaged workforce.
+By addressing key drivers of attrition, The company can reduce turnover and build a more engaged workforce.

 Dataset: The dataset used for this analysis is sourced from Kaggle.
-HR Employee Attrition Dataset.
-Power BI Documentation: Power BI Docs.
-Attrition Analysis Techniques: For more on HR analytics, check out this HR Analytics Resource.
-Ethical Considerations
+[Hr Analytics Job Prediction](https://www.kaggle.com/datasets/mfaisalqureshi/hr-analytics-and-job-prediction/data)